zkemail/ether-email-auth/README.md

 - `"{decimals}"`: a decimal string of the decimals.
 Its Solidity type is `uint256`.
 Its decimal size is fixed to 18.
 E.g., “2.7” ⇒ `abi.encode(2.7 * (10**18))`.
 - `"{ethAddr}"`: a hex string of the Ethereum address.
 Its Solidity type is `address`.
 Its value MUST satisfy the checksum of the Ethereum address.

-## How to Develop New Apps
+## Package Components
 There are four significant packages in this repo:
 ### `circuits` Package
 It has a main circom circuit for verifying the email along with its DKIM signature, revealing a Subject message that masks an email address and an invitation code, and deriving an account salt from the email address in the From field and the given account code, which should match with the invitation code if it exists in the email.
 The circuit is agnostic to application contexts such as subject templates.
 **Therefore, a developer does not need to make new circuits.**

-In a nutshell, our circuit 1) verifies the given RSA signature for the given email header and the RSA public key, 2) exposes the Subject field with removing the invitation code and the email address that appears in the Subject, and 3) computes the account salt derived from the email address in the From field and the given account code, which must be the same as the invitation code if it exists.
+In a nutshell, our circuit 1) verifies the given RSA signature for the given email header and the RSA public key, 2) exposes the string in the Subject field except for the invitation code and the email address that appears in the Subject, and 3) computes the account salt derived from the email address in the From field and the given account code, which must be the same as the invitation code if it exists.
 In this way, it allows our on-chain verifier to authenticate the email sender and authorize the message in the Subject while protecting privacy.

+For detailed setup instructions, see [here](./packages/circuits/README.md).

 ### `contracts` Package
 It has Solidity contracts that help smart contracts based on our SDK verify the email-auth message.
 Among them, there are three significant contracts: verifier, DKIM registry, and email-auth contracts.